-Now, let's go back to 1-Peter 2:9.
 Let's really get a glimpse of our calling as Peter let us know, as we know and understand, as God has given it to us.
-Now, I want you to really think on this, brethren.
-Now, if you get discouraged, you get down, you feel God has gone way off some place, He really hasn't-remember this: 1-Peter 2:9: "But you are a chosen stock...
+I want you to really think on this, brethren.
+If you get discouraged, you get down, you feel God has gone way off someplace, He really hasn't-remember this:

+1-Peter 2:9: "But you are a chosen stock ...

-- God Himself has called you.
+- God Himself has called you

-- God Himself has given you of His Spirit.
+- God Himself has given you of His Spirit

-- God Himself has given you of His Light.
+- God Himself has given you of His Light

-...a royal priesthood... [and that's what we're going to be.
-We're going to be kings and priests with Christ] ...a Holy nation, a people for a possession of God, that you might proclaim His excellent virtues, Who called you out of darkness into His marvelous Light; who once were not a people, but now are the people of God... [that's what we are, the people of God] ...who had not received mercy, but now have received mercy.
-Beloved, I exhort you, as strangers and sojourners, to restrain yourselves from fleshly lusts which war against the soul; having your way of life honest among the Gentiles so that although they speak against you as evil doers, through having witnessed your good works, they may glorify God in the day of visitation" (vs 9-12).
+"...a royal priesthood..." (v 9).
+That's what we're going to be.
+We're going to be kings and priests with Christ.

+"...a Holy nation, a people for a possession of God, that you might proclaim His excellent virtues, Who called you out of darkness into His marvelous light; who once were not a people, but now are the people of God..." (vs 9-10).
+That's what we are, the people of God!

+"...who had not received mercy, but now have received mercy.
+Beloved, I exhort you, as strangers and sojourners, to restrain yourselves from fleshly lusts which war against the soul; having your way of life honest among the Gentiles so that although they speak against you as evil doers, through having witnessed your good works, they may glorify God in the day of visitation" (vs 10-12).

-Now, let's go back to the 1-John 1:5: "And this the message that we have heard from Him and are declaring to you: that God is Light, and there is no darkness at all in Him.
-If we proclaim that we have fellowship with Him, but we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth....
-[Now let's look at this aspect of 'the Light.'] ...However, if we walk in the Light, as He is in the Light, then we have fellowship with one another...'' (vs 5-7)-and also that's fellowship with Christ and God the Father.
+1-John 1:5: "And this is the message that we have heard from Him and are declaring to you: that God is Light, and there is no darkness at all in Him.
+If we proclaim that we have fellowship with Him, but we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth" (vs 5-6).

+Now let's look at this aspect of the Light, v 7: "However, if we walk in the Light, as He is in the Light, then we have fellowship with one another..."-and also that's fellowship with Christ and God the Father.

-Let's come to the book of Ephesians and let's see how all of this flows along in our Christian living-in the Light that we are to be walking in and practicing the Truth.
-Ephesians 5:1: "Therefore, be imitators of God, as beloved children; and walk in love, even as Christ also loved us, and gave Himself for us as an offering and a sacrifice to God for a sweet-smelling savor.
+Let's see how all of this flows along in our Christian living, in the Light that we are to be walking in and practicing the Truth.

+Ephesians 5:1: "Therefore, be imitators of God as beloved children; and walk in love, even as Christ also loved us, and gave Himself for us as an offering and a sacrifice to God for a sweet-smelling savor.
 But fornication and all uncleanness or covetousness, do not permit it even to be named among you, as is fitting for saints; nor filthiness, nor foolish talking or jesting, which are not becoming; but instead, thanksgiving.
 For this you know, that no fornicator, or unclean person, or covetous person, who is an idolater, has any inheritance in the Kingdom of Christ and of God.
 Do not let anyone deceive you with vain words; for because of these things the wrath of God is coming upon the sons of disobedience.
 Therefore, do not be joint partakers with them.
-For you were once darkness; but now you are Light in the Lord.
-Walk as children of Light, (because the fruit of the Spirit is in all goodness and righteousness and Truth)....
-Now notice, what the Spirit of God has to do with, the fruit of it:] ...
-Proving what is well pleasing to the Lord; and have no fellowship with the unfruitful works of darkness, but rather expose them" (vs 1-11).
+For you were once darkness; but now you are light in the Lord.
+Walk as children of light, (because the fruit of the Spirit is in all goodness and righteousness and Truth)" (vs 1-9).

+Now notice, what the Spirit of God has to do with, the fruit of it, v 10: "Proving what is well pleasing to the Lord; and have no fellowship with the unfruitful works of darkness, but rather expose them" (vs 10-11).

-So then again we have the contrast of Light and of darkness and showing how we need to walk in the Light of God.
+So, we have the contrast of Light and of darkness and showing how we need to walk in the Light of God!